ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Humanoids.md

 ### Commoners
-Commoners are ordinary Humanoids with no interesting features or abilities outside of bodily features.
+Commoners are ordinary Humanoids with no interesting features or abilities outside of innate features.

 ```